courtneyr-dev/fair-beacon-docs/README.md

 ## What is FAIR?

-**FAIR** (Federated API for Integrity and Resilience) enables WordPress plugin developers to distribute their plugins independently using decentralized identifiers (DIDs).
+**FAIR** (Federated and Independent Repositories) enables developers to distribute their plugins independently using decentralized identifiers (DIDs).
 With FAIR, developers can:

 - **Issue DIDs** for their plugins using cryptographic keys
-- **Serve plugin metadata** through beacon endpoints
+- **Serve package metadata** through beacon endpoints
 - **Verify authenticity** with cryptographic proof that updates come from the original developer
-- **Distribute plugins** without relying on any single centralized platform
+- **Distribute packages** without relying on any single centralized platform

 ## Documentation